MarkusH/aur/README.rst

 inyokaedit
 ----------

+- 0.3.1-1 Update to 0.3.1.
+Changed the way the source code is downloaded from bazaar to simple tar.gz files.
+(2012-03-04)
 - 0.3.0-1 Update to 0.3.0 (2012-03-04)
 - 0.2.0-5 Add conflicts information in order to support the inyokaedit-bzr package (2012-03-01)